akabul0us/So_You_Want_To_Build_A_Nethunter_Kernel/README.md

 According to [this](https://bbs.archlinux.org/viewtopic.php?id=305296 "this"), this is because an Arch update broke something.

-Although Arch taketh away, Arch also giveth, in this case in the form of the AUR package libxml-legacy.
+Although Arch taketh away, Arch also giveth, in this case in the form of the AUR package `libxml-legacy`.
 So I installed that, ran `make` again, and this time:

 ![26](/images/26.png "26")